 Master of Science

-Degrees can be obtained in the following specializations:
+Degrees can be obtained in the following courses and specializations:

 a.
 Accounting and Finance

 c.
 Management and Marketing

 e.
 Supply Chain Management and Logistics

 f.
 Telecommunications Management